 If older or special needs kids require more of your time, use learning-based entertainment to occupy the other children’s minds while you focus on the one.
-You can find many free/cheap educational resources for the younger kids here: https://www.worldwisetutoring.com/covid-crisis-schooling-at-home-toddlers-and-prek/.
+You can find many free/cheap educational resources for younger kids.
 You can feel less guilt about screentime if you look at it as independent academic time.

 If older or special needs kids require more of your time, use learning-based entertainment to occupy the other children’s minds while you focus on the one.
 You can find many free/cheap educational resources for the younger kids here.
 You can feel less guilt about screentime if you look at it as independent academic time.

 Plan virtual play dates with friends and family using the Marco Polo app, Facetime, or Zoom.
-Schedule virtual game or trivia nights.
-Do drive by’s to see each other in person.
+Schedule virtual games or trivia nights.
+Do drive-by’s to see each other in person.
 Go to a park where people are walking; just being in the vicinity of other people is nice.
 Meet up with one friend to throw a football, kick a soccer ball, or play tennis.
-Visit forest preserves (rainy days are best because there are less people and there is more mud to muck around it).
+Visit forest preserves (rainy days are best because there are fewer people and there is more mud to muck around it).
 Spend more quality time as a family playing games or watching movies.

 Above all else, remind yourself that this isn’t forever.
 So take it one day at a time.

 Stay tuned for my advice for parents during Shelter in Place!